Equality, Diversity and Inclusion in the Department of Philosophy

 The Department of Philosophy will not tolerate any discrimination, harassment, bullying, or victimisation.

 We actively work to promote women in philosophy and their work, and our department has a long history of support for women.
 Our very first graduate was Alice Miller, who received a First in 1915.
 More recently we have twice been recognised for women-friendliness by the Society for Women in Philosophy.
-We run two annual Women in Philosophy events: an evening social event for women postgraduate students, and a public lecture on Women in the History of Philosophy.
-35% of permanent, full-time academic staff are women, substantially above the UK average of 24%.
+We run two annual Women in Philosophy events: an evening social event for women postgraduate students and staff, and a public lecture on Women in the History of Philosophy.
+29% of permanent, full-time academic staff are women, above the UK average of 24%.

-We have adopted the BPA/SWIP guidelines in their entirety, and we have an Equality and Diversity Committee which any undergraduates, postgraduates or staff members can join.
-It is always run by a postgraduate student.
+We have adopted the BPA/SWIP guidelines in their entirety, and we have the above mentioned Equality, Diversity and Inclusion Committee which any undergraduates, postgraduates or staff members can join and actively participate in the work for equality and inclusion.

 Sheffield has a MAP chapter which, among other things, organises an annual MAP lecture, to promote the work of minorities in philosophy.